aelve/haskell-issues/README.md

 # Haskell issues

 This is like [this unofficial Github issue tracker](https://github.com/isaacs/github), but for Haskell and all Haskell-related things (Cabal, Stack, standard libraries, etc etc etc).
+Our purpose is **discussing and taking care of each other's half-baked ideas**.

-**Post your half-baked ideas here and somebody else will take care of them.** Examples:
+Open an issue if:

 * You spotted a bug in documentation and don't know where to file it
 * GHC gives a weird error message and you don't know how to use GHC Trac